Tuition and Fees

 Delinquent Accounts / Late Fees

 Unpaid balances will be subject to additional fees in the form of late charges and may incur collection fees should a collection agency be needed to recover the balance.
 To avoid late fees, accounts must be paid in full each semester by the published due date.
-Additionally, a Business Office hold will be placed on the student account; this hold will prevent the release of transcripts and diplomas as well as prevent enrollment in subsequent terms on either Washburn nstitute of Technology or the Washburn University campus.
+Additionally, a Business Office hold will be placed on the student account; this hold will prevent the release of transcripts and diplomas as well as prevent enrollment in subsequent terms on either Washburn Institute of Technology or the Washburn University campus.